mactul/powermake/documentation.md

 powermake.generate_config(target_name: str, args_parsed: argparse.Namespace = None)
 ```

-This function behave like the first part of [powermake.run](#powermakerun), it generate a config object according to the command line.
+This function behave like the first part of [powermake.run](#powermakerun), it generates a config object according to the command line.
 The difference with [powermake.run](#powermakerun) is that it stop at this point and returns the config generated.
 It can be helpful if you want a global instance of the config.

 In most cases you should let `args_parsed` to None, and this function will automatically parse the command line.